Jeunesses Musicales International: 1974 – 1990

-Although the "golden sixties" were away and the overall economic status hindered the joining of new countries, 1975 celebrated the thirtieth birthday of JMI.
+Although the "golden sixties" were over and the overall economic status hindered the joining of new countries, 1975 celebrated the thirtieth birthday of JMI.
 Founders Belgium and France organized the general assembly and conference that year.
 Held in Paris, it had the theme "music animation".

 1977 marked the breaking of some cultural boundaries, with the conference being organized for the first time in the Far East – in Seoul (South Korea).
 Two years later, in 1979, the assembly would tackle the subject of pop music.

 The following years marked the direct involvement in the conference organization of the Americas.
 Canada held in 1985 a conference dedicated to the "music of both the Americas" and two years later, the meeting would move South, at Cordoba (Argentina).

 The eighties saw the rising of the global character of JMI.
 This was due to the joining of Australia and New Zealand, which counted as the fifth continent in the organization.
 Also, contacts were made with several countries in Africa (e.g. Egypt).